Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Methodology

 We conducted a nationally representative survey of 2,000 UK adults.
-Data collection took place online during June 2023, the survey was created and administered using Qualtrics\footnote{www.qualtrics.com} and participants were recruited through Prolific\footnote{https://www.prolific.com}.The survey was approved by the Ethics Committee at The Alan Turing Institute, UK (approval number C2105-074).
+Data collection took place online during June 2023, the survey was created and administered using Qualtrics\footnote{www.qualtrics.com} and participants were recruited through Prolific\footnote{www.prolific.com}.The survey was approved by the Ethics Committee at The Alan Turing Institute, UK (approval number C2105-074).
 Informed consent was obtained at the start of the survey according to approved ethical procedures.
-The materials and data will be available open access on publication.
+The materials and data are available on request.